ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Specific application profiles that build on this document need to specify how exactly the keying material is used to protect the group communication.

-# Removal of a Node from the Group {#sec-node-removal}

-This section describes the different scenarios according to which a node ends up being removed from the group.

-If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format defined in {{ssec-key-distribution-response}}.
-Application profiles may define alternative message formats.

-## Expired Authorization

-If the AS provides Token introspection (see Section 5.7 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use and check whether:

-* the node is not authorized anymore;

-* the access token is still valid, upon its expiration.

-Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 ## Request to Leave the Group

 A node can actively request to leave the group.
 In this case, the Client MUST send a CoAP POST request to the /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.